merchise/xotl.fl/docs/source/narrative/language.rst

    ...     (==) _ _ = False
    ... ''')

-Data types can derive the instances of **some** type classes:
+Data types can derive the instances of **some** builtin type classes:

    >>> dt = parse('''
    ... data Either a b = Left a | Right b
    ...                   deriving (Eq)
    ... ''')[0]

-This create the same instance as the one shown above.
+This creates the same instance of `Eq` as the one shown above.

 Notes